Explore the Levels of Change Management

 5. Minimizing resistance

-Resistance to change is natural during BPR projects as employees and stakeholders worry about disruptions, job security, and the company's new direction.
+Resistance to change is natural during BPR projects as employees and other people impacted by the change worry about disruptions, job security, and the company's new direction.
 Our research has identified that mid-level managers are the most resistant to change.

 Most Resistant Groups